 Same Color Shades For Different Values

 Using different shades of the same color on the chart helps create a uniform appearance.
 As a result, viewers can focus more on data, instead of getting distracted by the colors.
-However, you should ensure the colors are easily distinguishable.
+However, while selecting the best colors for pie charts you should ensure the colors are easily distinguishable.

 Color Consistency